briancfernandes/Hyperiondev_Data_Science_Skills_Bootcamp/README.md

 ## Table of contents

+The python applications can be found on the master branch.

 **1.Logical Operators - Award**
 A program that determines the award a person competing a triathlon will receive using if, elif, else statements.